hschhhwwwo0o/yamu/README.md

 ### 4. Application development

-By this I mean the layout of the application and the use of already created modules in it.
+Creating an application UI and using already developed modules in it.

 ### Installation and start dev server